ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 #### New Features

 ##### Crypto Package
-- Improve hash APIs for cryptographic salt.
+- Improved the hash APIs for cryptographic salt

 ##### GraphQL Package
-- Add field alias support for GraphQL documents.
+- Added field alias support for GraphQL documents
-- Add variable support in GraphQL requests.
+- Added variable support in GraphQL requests
-- Add mutation support for GraphQL services.
+- Added mutation support for GraphQL services
-- Add typename introspection.
+- Added typename introspection

 ##### gRPC Package
-- Add declarative auth configurations.
+- Added declarative auth configurations
-- Add Timestamp, Duration, and Struct type support.
+- Added timestamp, duration, and struct type support

 ##### HTTP Package
-- Enable HTTP trace and access log support.
+- Enabled HTTP trace and access log support
-- Add HATEOAS link support.
+- Added HATEOAS link support
-- Introduce `http:CacheConfig` annotation to the resource signature.
+- Introduced the `http:CacheConfig` annotation to the resource signature
-- Introduce support for service specific media-type subtype prefix.
+- Introduced support for the service-specific media-type subtype prefix
-- Introduce introspection resource method to get generated OpenAPI document of the service.
+- Introduced the introspection resource method to get the generated OpenAPI document of the service

 ##### JWT Package
-- Add HMAC signature support for JWT.
+- Added HMAC signature support for JWT

 #### Improvements

 ##### GraphQL Package
-- Validate `maxQueryDepth` at runtime, as opposed to validating it on compile time.
+- Validate the `maxQueryDepth` at runtime as opposed to validating it at compile time

 ##### HTTP Package
-- Add support for `map<json>` as query parameter type.
+- Added support for the `map<json>` as query parameter type
-- Support nilable client data binding types.
+- Added support for nilable client data binding types

 ##### WebSocket Package
-- Make the WebSocket caller isolated.
+- Made the WebSocket caller isolated
-- Introduce write timeout for WebSocket client.
+- Introduced a write timeout for the WebSocket client

 #### Bug Fixes